huaminghuangtw/Evergreen-Notes/Permanent-Notes/Goal Setting.md

 ---

-# Don't Just Set Goals.
+# Don’t Just Set Goals.
 Set These Things As Well.

 * Intentions
 	* Goals are specific _achievements you set for the future_.
 They have a natural endpoint.
 Intentions, on the other hand, are _attitudes for the present_.
 They guide your thoughts and actions in each moment.
 Intention creates reality.